iotivity/iotivity.github.io/_pages/OCFSecureIPDevice.md

 ## What does it solve

 The OCF Secure IP Device Framework enables vertical agnostic secure IP communication by means of a standardized framework.
-The open source implementation of theOCF Secure IP Device Framework is IoTivity, which is compliant to the OCF standards and is a verified implementation by means of the OCF certification program.
+The open source implementation of the OCF Secure IP Device Framework is IoTivity, which is compliant to the OCF standards and is a verified implementation by means of the OCF certification program.

 The OCF Secure IP Device Framework is compliant with most of the known security requirements documents.